-The symposium will highlight survivors of the Holocaust, as well as survivors of the Armenian genocide.
-The symposium will present tangible ways to assist succeeding generations of those affected by the historical trauma.
+The symposium highlighted survivors of the Holocaust, as well as survivors of the Armenian genocide.
+The symposium presented tangible ways to assist succeeding generations of those affected by the historical trauma.

 According to keynote speaker, Natan P.F.
 Kellermann, PhD, “…trauma transmission is caused by a complex of multiple related factors, including biological predisposition, individual developmental history, family influences and social situation.”
 In short, not only is trauma passed down through family interactions but also by the transfer of DNA altered during the trauma process.
 This is true of Holocaust survivors and the generations following the Armenian genocide.

-The symposium will focus on some of the issues common to survivor populations, including:
+The symposium focused on some of the issues common to survivor populations, including:

 - Factors that enable or impede the transmission of trauma;